White House to skip expected mid-year economic projections -Washington Post

-The White House will not release updated economic projections this summer, including federal deficit projections, in a break from long-standing practice, the Washington Post reported on Thursday.
+The White House will not release updated economic projections this summer, including one for the federal deficit, in a break with a long-standing practice, the Washington Post reported on Thursday, citing three people familiar with the move.

 - READ MORE ON: